spatie/laravel-mailcoach-docs-old/docs/app/installation/using-the-1-click-installer.md

 After the server is set up, you are responsible for maintaining it.
 We highly recommend [enabling automatic backups at Digital Ocean](https://www.digitalocean.com/docs/images/backups/quickstart/).

  Automatic security updates are enabled by default.
 The database credentials can be found in `/root/.digitalocean_password`.
 You might want to copy that password to a safe place and delete the file.

+### Making sure everything works

+Before sending out a real campaign, we highly recommend creating a small email list with a couple of test email addresses and send a campaign to it.
+This way, you can verify that sending mails, and the open & click tracking are all working correctly.

 ## Troubleshooting